-PMPR 7104 Pharmacy and Health Disparities in the Appalachian Region (2 credit hours) The U.S. healthcare system is often criticized for its high national costs and outcomes that are less than favorable when compared to other nations.
+PMPR 7104 Relationship of Pharmacy and Health Disparities in the Appalachian Region (2 credit hours)

+The U.S. healthcare system is often criticized for its high national costs and outcomes that are less than favorable when compared to other nations.
 Many poorer outcomes can be observed in differences of health risk, illness, health services utilization and mortality that vary by gender, race and ethnicity, age, and place of residence.
+This course will explore regional health disparities through understanding the pivotal influence of pharmacy needs and care.
 This course will engage students in teams to explore regional health disparities and define the influence of the presence or absence of pharmacy-related services and initiatives on regional health.

-PMPR 7105 Interprofessional End-of-Life Clinical Care (3 credit hours) This course is an interprofessional elective course with content related to death/dying and quality end-of-life care for graduate students in Social Work, Public Health, Medicine, Nursing, and Pharmacy.
+PMPR 7105 Interprofessional End-of-Life Clinical Care (3 credit hours)

+This course is an interprofessional elective course with content related to death/dying and quality end-of-life care for graduate students in Social Work, Public Health, Medicine, Nursing, and Pharmacy.
 This course is designed to assist students in exploring important elements of palliative and end-of-life care to effectively recognize and address the needs of those nearing the end of their lives.
-Topics to be addressed include pain and symptom management, palliative care and hospice models, end-of-life conversations, ethical dilemmas, grief and bereavement, spirituality, and social, economic and legal issues at the end of life.
+Topics to be addressed include: pain and symptom management, palliative care and hospice models, end-of-life conversations, ethical dilemmas, grief and bereavement, spirituality, and social, economic and legal issues at the end of life.